franzholz/addons_em/README.md

 which allows to modify each file before it is sent for download.

 Use the forum at https://www.jambage.com to ask questions and find answers.
-A documentation manual.sxw is available in the doc folder.